 Amla Chutney brings together the freshness of coriander and tanginess of Amla or Indian gooseberries.
 While coriander is a common chutney ingredient made for dosa and idlis, adding amla not only gives this a different taste, but loads of vitamin C as well.
 Here is how to make it.

-In older times, chutneys were made on a stone, where all the ingredients were thrown on the big stone and then using another stone it was grounded till they used to get a coarse paste.
+In older times, chutneys were made by grinding on a stone, where all the ingredients were put over a big stone and then using another stone it was grounded till they used to get a coarse paste.

-Learn how to make Amla ki Chutney recipe which can also be served along with Dosa, Cheela or even Indian snacks.
+Learn how to make this recipe which can also be served along with Dosa, Cheela or any other Indian snacks.

-This simple to make chutney has basic ingredients such as amla, fresh coriander, green chillies, hing, cumin seeds, ginger, garlic, sugar, salt and lemon juice.
+This chutney or Indian Gooseberry Chutney is one of the most popular Indian chutneys that combines tangy and spicy flavor in one.
+This is simple to make, has basic ingredients such as amla, fresh coriander, green chillies, hing, cumin seeds, ginger, garlic, sugar, salt and lemon juice.

 It is a quick recipe, that gets ready in just 15 minutes.
 So, when you see fresh amlas in local markets, buy it and make this tasty chutney that can be stored in an airtight container in the fridge for about 4 to 5 minutes.